omkarkuppa/ptl_staging/Features/Manageability/AsfTableFeaturePkg/Readme.md

 * **SMM Required?** NO

 ## Purpose
-A managed client’s ASF configuration and capabilities are reported by the system firmware (or BIOS) via ACPI description tables and control methods and, optionally, as static information stored within an SEEPROM.
+A managed client's ASF configuration and capabilities are reported by the system firmware (or BIOS) via ACPI description tables and control methods and, optionally, as static information stored within an SEEPROM.
-OS-present software uses this information to customize the system’s ASF-aware alert-sending device(s).
+OS-present software uses this information to customize the system's ASF-aware alert-sending device(s).

 # High-Level Theory of Operation
 This feature will install Alert Standard Format (ASF) ACPI Table when ReadyToBoot event is triggered.